hetida/hetida-designer/runtime/CODING_STANDARDS.md

 > **Note**: All described command line runs in this file assume that the runtime directory is the current working directory and a development virtual environment is set up and activated.

 ### Code formatting
-As code formatter, [black](https://github.com/ambv/black) is used.
-It is recommended to configure your editor/IDE to automatically format Python code with black during save.
-Currently black formatting is not enforced as part of the build process.
+As code formatter, [ruff](https://docs.astral.sh/ruff/) is used.
+It is recommended to configure your editor/IDE to automatically format Python code with ruff during save.
+Currently ruff formatting is not enforced as part of the build process but checked for pull requests.

 ### Code Quality Check